sierrashuman/teamshare-app/README.md

 # teamshare-app
+A personal project.
-A personal project in which I create an app for project groups to work on assignments together, all in one place.
+An app for project groups to work together on assignments, all in one place.